 Sandusky City Schools is committed to Building Better Dreams and is dedicated to the renovation and renewal of district facilities.
 Recent updates have included major updates to the SHS Auditorium, Room 300 and 301 at SMS, SMS and SHS Science Labs update, Sidney Frohman Planetarium upgrades, upgraded windows at SHS, and renovations to the new Sandusky Career Center (previously Venice Heights Elementary School).

-The new Sandusky Aquatic Center is an amazing opportunity for our community.
-An aquatic center with two pools will provide opportunities for recreation and aquatic health classes as well as swimming lessons and water safety skills.
+The new Sandusky Aquatic Center is an amazing opportunity for our community for recreation and aquatic health classes as well as swimming lessons and water safety skills.
 The district is committed to implementing a required swimming course for 3rd grade students, and additional programming for students of all ages.

 Jim Hart, Sandusky Education Foundation Board Chair, reports “In 2020, Ohio ranked fourth in the nation for childhood drownings.
 Knowing how to swim is important no matter where a child lives, but especially here on Lake Erie.
 Through learn to swim programs offered at the new aquatic center, we can ensure our kids stay safe in the water.”
 The foundation has raised about 80% of the necessary funds and hopes to finish the campaign in 2022 and construction to begin in early 2023.

 The Sandusky Aquatic Center Project is a collaborative effort between Sandusky City Schools, the Sandusky Education Foundation, and donors who strongly believe in the benefits of aquatic education and programs.
 The goal of this project is to transform the current single pool at Sandusky High School into a warm water training pool and to construct an additional competition pool.
 The current goal is to open this facility in 2024.

 Be sure to check back frequently for updates on the Sandusky Aquatic Center!